sazanik/myelino-test/README.md

 Since the server always returned a 404 code on any endpoints, including those with provided credentials, it was decided to build the project on typed mocks so that server interaction could be quickly hooked up if needed

-This project is almost completely ready for commercial use the only thing left is to add an internationalization-framework such as `i18n` and a library for data fetching and state management like `React Query`
+This project is almost completely ready for commercial use the only thing left is to add an internationalization-framework such as `i18n`

 Enjoy using it!